scottcrowley/dev_notes/Vue.js/Vue 2 Notes.md

             }
             ```
 * ### Miscellaneous:
+    * **IMPORTANT** - See section above about v-show, when using v-show to toggle the the visibility of a div when using an array of booleans for the show state.
     * **IMPORTANT UPDATE WITH VUE v2.5.21^ & WEBPACK/MIX 4**
         * When registering a component you need to add `.default` after the `require` method.
             * OLD: `Vue.component('flash', require('./components/Flash.vue'));`